-Do you keep losing your keys, or forgetting names of people you just met?
+Do you keep losing your keys, forgetting where you parked your car, or drawing a blank on names of people you just met?
 Maybe you can’t remember where you left your wallet more often than you’d care to admit.
 Such lapses of memory tend to get people of a certain … Read More